Commendatory abbot: History

 Boniface VIII (1294–1303) decreed that a benefice with the cure of souls attached should be granted in commendam only in great necessity or when evident advantage would accrue to the Church, but never for more than six months.
 Clement V (1305–1314) revoked benefices which had been granted by him in commendam earlier.
 The Council of Trent determined that vacant monasteries should be bestowed only on pious and virtuous regulars, and that the motherhouse of an order, and the abbeys and priories founded immediately from it, should no longer be granted in commendam.
 The succeeding bull "Superna" of Gregory XIII and the constitution "Pastoralis" of Innocent X greatly checked in commendam appointments but did not abolish them entirely.
 In spite of various efforts to reform such a system, it continued to plague the monastic orders throughout the centuries.

 Especially in France, they continued to flourish to the detriment of the monasteries; for example Cluny Abbey.
 On the eve of the French Revolution of 1789, of the two-hundred-thirty-seven Cistercian institutions in France, only thirty-five were governed by regular Cistercian abbots.
+Some commendatory abbots led a very free and opulent life in the court of the sovereign.

+The count of Saint-Farre, like his brother the count of Saint-Albin, was commendatory abbot prior to the French Revolution.
+They were the illegitimate sons of Louis Philippe I, Duke of Orléans.
+Both led opulent lives.

 Finally the French Revolution and the general secularization of monasteries in the beginning of the eighteenth century reduced the significance of commendatory abbots along with the significance of monasteries in general.
 Since that time commendatory abbots have become very rare, and the former abuses have been abolished by careful regulations.
 There are still a few commendatory abbots among the cardinals; Pope Pius X himself was Commendatory Abbot of the Benedictine monastery at Subiaco near Rome.